 To increase your yield, feed your potato plants after you have stopped earthing up.
 I use Envii Seafeed Xtra, which is an organic fertiliser and works brilliantly.

-Let’s get to the best thing about potato growing, harvesting!
+Let’s get to the best thing: harvesting!

 Potatoes can be harvested at any size, small new potatoes very early in the season taste delicious but it’s worthwhile later in the season to allow them to grow to their full size for storage.
 Before harvesting an entire plant you can dig with a trowel or your hand around the surface of the plant which should uncover some potatoes and give you an idea of their size.